philomorphism/philomorphism.github.io/wiki/wiki/philanthropy.md

 some vcs and prizes and philanthropic funds for early sci/tech [[entrepreneurship]]:

-https://www.mercatus.org/emergent-ventures (the one that funded me for career developement) https://www.hsfoundation.org (the one that funded the SETI conference that I attended, checkout: https://www.hsfoundation.org/news-stories/mark-heising-liz-simons-join-giving-pledge/) https://www.convergentresearch.org https://www.osv.llc https://neo.com
+https://www.mercatus.org/emergent-ventures (the one that funded me for career developement) https://www.hsfoundation.org (the one that funded the SETI conference that I attended [[The 2024 Assembly of The Order of the Octopus]] , checkout: https://www.hsfoundation.org/news-stories/mark-heising-liz-simons-join-giving-pledge/) https://www.convergentresearch.org https://www.osv.llc https://neo.com